JacobEverly/Interactive-Lab-Hub/Final Project/ReadMe.md

-Here is the story board that would be the ideal interaction of a succesful package being delivered:
+Here is the story board that would be the ideal interaction of a succesful package being delivered.
+Note at the edn once the report is verified in the smart contract.
+The assest on chain is automatically moved to the next owners wallet and payment is processed instantly.

 ![Copy of Note Nov 29, 2022](https://user-images.githubusercontent.com/112036223/205970907-e0778724-4273-4379-9f92-fd699730b72f.jpg)